+1 Board/Staff Communications

+Every reasonable means of communication is encouraged throughout the education community.

+Nevertheless, an organization must maintain some order and structure to promote efficient and

+5 effective communications.

-THE BOARD OF TRUSTEES 1520 Board/Staff Communications Every reasonable means of communication is encouraged throughout the education community.
-Nevertheless, an organization must maintain some order and structure to promote efficient and effective communications.
-Staff Communications to the Board All official communications or reports to the Board, from principals, supervisors, teachers, or other staff members, shall be submitted through the Superintendent.
+Staff Communications to the Board

+All official communications or reports to the Board, from principals, supervisors, teachers, or other staff members, shall be submitted through the Superintendent.
 This procedure shall not deny any staff member the right to appeal to the Board from administrative decisions, provided that the Superintendent shall have been notified of the forthcoming appeal and that it is processed according to the applicable procedures for complaints and grievances.
+The provision does not limit or restrict employees from engaging in public comment during Board meetings as permitted by Montana law.

-Board Communications to Staff All official communications, policies, and directives of staff interest and concern will be communicated to staff members through the Superintendent.
+Board Communications to Staff

+All official communications, policies, and directives of staff interest and concern will be communicated to staff members through the Superintendent.
 The Superintendent will employ all such media as are appropriate to keep staff fully informed of Board concerns and actions.

-Visits to Schools In accordance with Montana statutes, each trustee shall visit every school of the District at least once each school fiscal year to examine its condition and needs.
+Visits to Schools

+In accordance with Montana statutes, each trustee shall visit every school of the District at least once each school fiscal year to examine its condition and needs.
 As a courtesy, individual Board members interested in visiting schools should make arrangements for visitations through the principals of the various schools.
 Such visits shall be regarded as informal expressions of interest in school affairs and not as "inspections" or visits for supervisory or administrative purposes.

+Social Interaction

-Social Interaction Staff and Board members share a keen interest in schools and education.
+Staff and Board members share a keen interest in schools and education.
 When they meet at social affairs and other functions, informal discussion about such matters as educational trends, issues, and innovations and general District problems can be anticipated.
 Discussions of personalities or staff grievances are not appropriate.

-Legal Reference: § 20-3-324(21), MCA Powers and duties
+Legal Reference: § 20-3-324(21), MCA Powers and duties § 2-3-103, MCA Public Participation